-Like the Delta variant’s rise this summer, the news of the newly named “omicron” variant has led to some uncertainty in the travel world, but could also produce some of the best travel deals we’ve ever seen.
+Like the Delta variant’s rise this summer, the news of the newly identified Omicron variant is bringing more uncertainty back into the travel world.

 1. Book Fares That Get You Free Change & Cancellation

 For more than a year, airlines gave free change and cancellation to any ticket, from the cheapest basic economy fares to flying first class.

 Those days are over, but you can still make sure you can change or cancel a ticket (for a voucher) when plans change.
 You’ll just have to pay more for it.